expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ### Expo projects with Next.js

-- Mobile & web project

-Using SSR in your universal project
+Using SSR for web in your universal project.
+This is preferred because you'll get full access to both tools features.

 <details><summary>Instructions</summary>
 <p>

-- Bootstrap your project with Expo - `expo init`
+- Bootstrap your project with Expo - `expo init --template blank`
 - Install - `yarn add next @expo/next-adapter`
-- Create a front page for your Next project with `cp App.js pages/index.js`
+- Create a front page for your Next project with `mkdir pages; cp App.js pages/index.js`
 - Follow the shared steps

 </p>